 While Guinaudeau’s recipe is the classic Fassi version of the dish, Bute’s cookbook includes the Tetouani version (think less cinnamon, more lemon).
 This makes sense given that the author, John, Fourth Marquis of Bute, spent a lot of time in neighboring Tangier.
-Tangier has a long history of British connections: it was included as a part of Catherine of Braganza‘s dowry when she married Charles II.
-The Butes were fixtures of Tangier society; Bute built the famous El Minzah hotel and his death was front page news in the local paper when he died in 1947 (the question of how his unfinished manuscript came to be published in Scotland seven years after his death is a story to investigate another day).
+Tangier has a long history of British colonial connections: it was included as a part of Catherine of Braganza‘s dowry when she married Charles II.
+The Butes were fixtures of colonial society in Tangier; Bute built the famous El Minzah hotel and his death was front page news in the local paper when he died in 1947 (the question of how his unfinished manuscript came to be published in Scotland seven years after his death is a story to investigate another day).

 All this aside: what is up with that Damascus reference? you ask.
 It likely has something to do with bstila‘s signature combination of sugar, cinnamon, poultry, and almonds.
 This kind of salty-sweet contrast, and the use of cinnamon in savory dishes, are characteristics of classical Arab cuisine, which traveled from Damascus to al-Andalus shortly after the Umayyad caliphate set up camp there in the 8th century (legend has it that a polymath named Ziryab was responsible for the transfer of most of this culinary knowledge.
 If I could have dinner with a historical figure you can guess who I’d pick).
 These kinds of contrasting flavor combinations are still especially prominent in the cuisines of Moroccan cities with Andalusian ties, like Fes, Tetouan, and Rabat.